cse110-sp25-group21/warmup-exercise-team-1/README.md

 4/17 around 2:15pm
 1. create a way to randomly select & deal two cards to the player and then again to the dealer
 2. State management of the deck
+3. add a way to unflip a flipped card -- DONE